Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} As transmission electron microscopes (TEM) and scanning electron microscopes (SEM) rapidly develop, high-resolution volume electron microscopy (EM) images are becoming indispensable in biomedical research, experimental pathology, and diagnostic pathology for investigating intracellular structures and various diseases\cite{neikirk2023call}.
+\IEEEPARstart{R}{cently}, high-resolution volume electron microscopy (EM) images have become indispensable in biomedical research, experimental pathology, and diagnostic pathology for investigating intracellular structures and various diseases\cite{neikirk2023call}.
 A crucial initial step for analyzing intracellular structures across different cell types and states of cellular health using EM images is the precise and efficient segmentation of objects of interest, such as mitochondria, within diverse cellular contexts.
-Recently, deep neural networks, including convolutional neural networks \cite{ronneberger2015u}, vision transformers (ViTs) \cite{dosovitskiy2020vit}, and large models \cite{kirillov2023segment}, have revolutionized the field of automatic image segmentation and have been successfully applied in analyzing EM images \cite{wu2021uncertainty,huang2022domain,yin2023class,qiu2022wda}.
+Recently, deep neural networks and large models \cite{kirillov2023segment,li2022dn} have revolutionized the field of automatic image segmentation and have been successfully applied in analyzing EM images \cite{zhang2026masked,casser2018fast,peng2020unsupervised}.
 However, developing highly effective and efficient deep learning approaches for practical applications presents significant challenges.
 The amount of labeled data available and the granularity of annotation for training significantly influence model performance and generalization capabilities.
 Another major challenge comes from the sensitivity of the deep learning models to data distribution variability.
 In the case of EM images, manually annotating numerous instances of morphologically complex organelles requires substantial costs and expert knowledge.
 Significant domain differences are typically observed across various EM images, which may come from diverse cell types of different organisms or be acquired using different microscopy techniques and imaging protocols.
 Consequently, it is prohibitive to collect extensive pixelwise expert annotations for each new domain.

 Domain adaptive segmentation (DAS) focuses on adapting well-trained segmentation models from related domains (source domain) to the target domain, thereby presenting a promising strategy for reducing the necessity of annotating extensive datasets for each new domain.
 To alleviate the issues associated with the distribution shift or domain shift, various DAS approaches have been introduced.
 A prevalent setting is Unsupervised Domain Adaptation (UDA), which operates under the assumption that the source data is fully labeled while the target data remains unlabeled.
 However, in the absence of label information for the target data, UDA methods frequently encounter difficulties in achieving satisfactory performance, particularly in complex tasks.
 Although Semi-supervised Domain Adaptation (SDA) can achieve boosted performance with sufficient pixel-wise labels on the target domain, it demands substantial annotation effort.